johniselin/Liquor-Taxation-and-Alcohol-Related-Driving-Fatalities/README.md

 drivers (drivers_alcohol).

 When using the synthetic control method, an important assumption of the model is that there has been no similar policy shock in the pre-treatment period.
 This means that our study must proceed chronologically.
-We have to first test to see if there was an effect of the 2000 tax increase.
+We must first test to see if there was an effect of the 1999 tax increase.
 If no effect is found, we can then proceed to test the second, larger 2009 tax increase.
+As a point of clarification, we refer to the 1999 tax increase as "2000" and the 2009 tax increase as "2010" at several times in the code below.
+This is because the first year with a full treatment of the higher tax in both cases was the year following enactment.
+Given the use of annual data, we treat 2000 and 2010 as the first years of treatment (and 1998 and 2008 as the last years of the pre-treatment periods) in the synthetic control method.

-An additional study will be preformed in a later iteration of this project that tests the effect of the policy using the same synthetic control method with the same specifications, but subsitutes in values of IL without counties boardering other states.
+An additional study is preformed that tests the effect of the policy using the same synthetic control method, but substitutes in values of IL without counties bordering other states.
 The "alcohol_noborders.dta" data file below will be used for that purpose.

 #### Contents

-* "Dataset Construction - Setup.do"
-* "Dataset Construction - Master.do"
-* "Dataset Construction - FARS.do"
-* "Dataset Construction - BEA.do"
-* "Dataset Construction - CDC Age.do"
-* "Dataset Construction - CDC Disease.do"
-* "Dataset Construction - FHWA Drivers.do"
-* "Dataset Construction - FHWA Gas Tax.do"
-* "Dataset Construction - PCE Deflator.do"
-* "Dataset Construction - SEM Unemployment.do"
-* "State Names.dta"
-* "counties.dta"
-* "alcohol.dta"
-* "alcohol_noborders.dta"
-* "synth_setup.do"
-* "synth_preestimation_2000.do"
-* "synth_model_2000.do"
-* "synth_postestimation_2000.do"
-* "powertest.do"
-* "Analysis_*depvar_donorpool*.xlsx"
+* data
+  * alcohol.dta
+  * alcohol_noborders.dta
+  * State Names.dta
+  * counties.dta
+* dataset construction
+  * Dataset Construction - Setup.do
+  * Dataset Construction - Master.do
+  * Dataset Construction - FARS.do
+  * Dataset Construction - BEA.do
+  * Dataset Construction - CDC Age.do
+  * Dataset Construction - CDC Disease.do
+  * Dataset Construction - FHWA Drivers.do
+  * Dataset Construction - FHWA Gas Tax.do
+  * Dataset Construction - PCE Deflator.do
+  * Dataset Construction - SEM Unemployment.do
+* full previous runs
+  * Synth 2000 Run 05.12.2017 (zip)
+  * Synth 2009 Run 05.12.2017 (zip)
+  * Synth Run 08.16.2017 (zip)
+* model
+  * synth_setup.do
+  * powertest.do
+  * synth_preestimation_2000.do
+  * synth_preestimation_2010.do
+  * synth_model_2000.do
+  * synth_model_2010.do
+  * synth_postestimation_2000.do
+  * synth_postestimation_2000.do
+* old material
+  * Alt Pre-Treatment Placebo Test
+  * Analysis_Drivers
+  * Analysis_Share
+  * synth_placebo_pretreatment
+  * synth_model_2009
+  * synth_postestimation_2009
+  * synth_preestimation_2009
+* result files
+  * Analysis_drivers_controls_2000.xlsx
+  * Analysis_drivers_controls_2010.xlsx
+  * Analysis_drivers_narrow_2000.xlsx
+  * Analysis_drivers_narrow_2010.xlsx
+  * Analysis_share_controls_2000.xlsx
+  * Analysis_share_controls_2010.xlsx
+  * Analysis_share_narrow_2000.xlsx
+  * Analysis_share_narrow_2010.xlsx
+* tables and figures - jhe submission
+  * Do alcohol taxes reduce motor vehicle fatalities - Appendix.xlsx
+  * Do alcohol taxes reduce motor vehicle fatalities - Tables and Figures.xlsx
+* tables and figures - tpc publications
+  * Do alcohol excise taxes reduce motor vehicle fatalities - Tables, Figures, and Appendixes

 #### File Layout

 The do files and data files attached will be placed in one of two folders you will create: "Dataset Construction" and "Synth", after which time the two setup files ("Dataset Construction - Setup.do" and "synth_setup.do") will create the requisite filepaths.
+In addition, GSA geographic location codes should be downloaded in an excel file and placed in the FARS data folder: https://www.gsa.gov/portal/content/102761

 * Dataset Construction
   * *All Dataset Construction do-files*
   * FARS Data (NBER)
-    * "State Names.dta"
-    * "counties.dta"
+    * State Names.dta
   * Personal Income (BEA)
   * Age Brackets (CDC)
   * Mortality (CDC)